Wise Review [2023] – 7 Must Knows

 For transfers, Wise has transparent fees and competitive exchange rates and is usually the better choice if you need to make international transfers frequently and want to save on fees.

-In contrast, PayPal international transfer generally means higher and more complex fees for international transfers, making Wise the better choice.
+In contrast, PayPal’s international money transfers generally mean higher and more complex fees, making Wise the better choice.

 Amounts Above $7000 USD